-In 2013, the partner cities appropriated funding of \$300,000 as the department's 50% share of certain costs of a temporary fire station to be shared with the City of Millbrae.
-As discussed in the letter of transmittal, this project is temporarily on hold.
+The capital projects fund accounts for financial resources to be used for major projects or capital outlay.
+In 2013, the partner cities appropriated funding of \$300,000 as the department's 50% share of the cost of a temporary fire station to be shared with the City of Millbrae.
+This project is temporarily on hold.
+As of June 30, 2014, the Fund has a fund balance in the amount of \$424,056.